 500 baht per night (volunteering less than 2 weeks)

-Please note: We ask volunteers to pay a minimum of 1 week of 3,500 baht.
-This is due to the work involved in preparing for your stay and this payment is non-refundable.
+Please note: As volunteering at Baan Dada is a 1 week minimum, volunteers are required to pay this 1 week minimum of 3,500 baht, regardless if you choose to leave before your 1 week is finished.
+Please understand that this is due to the work involved in preparing for your stay and this payment is non-refundable.

 All volunteer monetary contributions go strictly towards the supplied food, accommodation, extra wages for the single-mother cooks and care givers, and maintenance of the home.

 Baan Dada has a very tight budget.
-To make it easier for us to manage your day-to-day needs, it is essential that you pay the appropriate amount for your entire stay upon arrival or on the next day.
+To make it easier for us to manage your day-to-day needs, it is essential that you pay the appropriate amount for your entire stay upon arrival.
 Money can be given to the Volunteer Coordinator.
-If there is no Volunteer Coordinator, please place money in the donation box in our office and write it up in the ‘Log Book.’
+If there is no Volunteer Coordinator, please give to Dada or place money in the donation box in our office and write it up in the ‘Log Book.’

 We also have a ‘Registration Book’ for incoming volunteers which has to be filled in upon arrival or on the next day.